kisorniru/API-Base-Project/docs/security.md

 ## API permissions

 Permission examples should explain guest, authenticated, and owner-only access without tying the starter to one domain model.

+## Permission note

+Default to explicit permission classes in real endpoints, even if examples start open for easier local testing.